PathPlanning/AStar-JPS-ThetaStar/README.md

   * **\<allowdiagonal>** - boolean tag that allows/prohibits diagonal moves.
 Default value is "true".
 Setting it to "false" restricts the agent to make cardinal (horizonal, vertical) moves only.
 If Theta* algorithm is used only cardinal successors will be generated during expansion of the current node, but after resetting parent the resultant move will probably violate this restriction.
   * **\<cutcorners>** - boolean tag that defines the possibilty to make diagonal moves when one adjacent cell is untraversable.
 The tag is ignored if diagonal moves are not allowed.
 Default value is "false".
   * **\<allowsqueeze>** - boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
 The tag is ignored if cutting corners is not allowed.
 Default value is "false".
+  * **\<postsmoothing>** - boolean tag that allows to start the path smoothing procedure after pathfinding was ended.
+The tag is ignored if Theta* algorithm was chosen.
+Default value is "false".
 >- Optional tag <b>\<options></b>.
 Options that are not related to search.
   * **\<loglevel>** - defines the level of detalization of log-file.
 Default value is "1".
 Possible values:
     * "0" or "none" - log-file is not created.